LolBaum/Emoji_Sound/README.md

 elevation: -pi/2 to pi/2
 ```

 The arguments from the OSC-message are given to one of four synth-definitions, which is chosen randomly each time.
-The synth-definitions do several things: 1. they create an amplitude-envelope for the sound according to the sentiment values.
+The synth-definitions do several things:<br>
+1. they create an amplitude-envelope for the sound according to the sentiment values.<br>
 2. they create a binaural encoder and "place" the sound according to the azimuth and elevation from the OSC-message.

-The signal is send to the ambisonics bus.
+The signal is send to the ambisonics bus.<br>
 The binaural decoder further processes the signal and makes it audible by sending it to the SC-output (default 0).

 ________________________________________________________________________________________________